robzach/spookyEyes/readme.md

 The Arduino sketch has been preloaded onto the ATTiny85 chip.
 Just build the circuit as the schematic indicates, and the LEDs should begin blinking as soon as the chip is powered.

+Want to customize the behavior?
+Great!
+We have a USB programmer so we can flash new firmware onto the ATTiny super easily.
+Just modify the Arduino sketch and share the code with us, so we can upload it for you.
+(There's a bit of setup to get the programmer to work on each machine, but if you want to do the setup on your own machine that's fine too.)

 ## If you are newer to electronicsland

 ### 1. Welcome!
 We're glad you're here.

 ### 2. Let's start with the ATTiny85 chip, which will drive the whole project.

 The one we're
 supplying has been pre-programmed with instructions to read the ambient light level and combine that with information from the potentiometer to establish the rate at which the LEDs will blink.